k-vyn/framer-ios-kit/README.md

 </pre>

 ####ios.svg(svg path)
-This does a series of things.
-It'll rewrite the SVG path into points, and it'll provide variables to set the layer's height and width.
+This does a series of things: it'll rewrite the SVG path into points, and it'll provide variables to set the layer's height and width.
 <pre>
 svgObj = ios.svg(svgPath)
 svgObj.svg = # is the new SVG path in points